digital-botanical-gardens-initiative/Pictures_manager/README.md

 Prerequistie to make this code work:
 - Pictures have to contain the scientific name of the species, the sampling code and the point of view (if you take multiple pictures of a single plant, it can be either a descripition of the point of view or a number, in order to have unique pictures names) separated by a space or an underscore.
 This can be done automatically with QField application when taking a picture
 - gpkg have to have the columns x_coord that stores the x coordinate and the y_coord that stores the y coordinate.
 The CRS (Coordinates Reference System) is not important, the code detects it and converts it to EPSG:4326, that is the CRS used in iNaturalist
-- gpkg have to have the column spl_code that stores the sampling code (that has to be unique in order to have unique pictures names)
+- gpkg have to have the column sample_id that stores the sampling code (that has to be unique in order to have unique pictures names)

 To run this code: